Greetings from the President

 track, with results surpassing the initial plan.

-beverage sector to include the wholesale industry, where digitization had previously lagged, contributing to
+sector to include the wholesale industry, where digitization had previously lagged, contributing to strong results.

-strong results.
-On the other hand, in the ES business, the response to the special demand triggered by the
+On the other hand, in the ES business, the response to the special demand triggered by the introduction of the

-introduction of the invoice system was greater than anticipated, resulting in slightly lower-than-expected
+invoice system was greater than anticipated, resulting in slightly lower-than-expected performance.
+However, the

-performance.
-However, the business continued to grow steadily at the same pace as the period prior to this
+business continued to grow steadily at the same pace as the period prior to this special demand.

-income of 2.3 billion yen, and we are currently on track to meet our net sales and operating income targets
+of 2.3 billion yen, and we are currently on track to meet our net sales and operating income targets for 2026.

-for 2026.
-We will continue to leverage social changes post-COVID as a tailwind to implement a more aggressive
+We will continue to leverage social changes post-COVID as a tailwind to implement a more aggressive growth strategy.

 DX in receiving and placing construction orders is revitalizing the entire industry